borfebor/alpaca_proteomics/README.md

 ## Data Importation & Pre-processing
 Functions for data import, cleaning and pre-processing.
-> alpaca.**eats**(`File`): this function is meant to offer flexibility on the ProteinGroup file importation as some scientist could have the data in a `.txt`, `.csv` or `.xlsx`.
+> alpaca.**eats**(`File`): this function is meant to offer flexibility on the ProteinGroup file importation as some scientists could have the data in a `.txt`, `.csv` or `.xlsx`.

-> alpaca.**spits**(`DataFrame`): formater function aims to give a coherence on the imported data, as it could be that MaxQuant output organisation is changed by the user or another software like Perseus.
-It returns our formated `DataFrame`, and 2 lists: `columns` which contains all df.columns after formating, and `default` that is a list with all suggested columns for dataframe slicing.
+> alpaca.**spits**(`DataFrame`): formatter function aims to give coherence on the imported data, as it could be that MaxQuant output organisation is changed by the user or another software like Perseus.
+It returns our formatted `DataFrame`, and 2 lists: `columns` which contain all df.columns after formatting, and `default` which is a list with all suggested columns for dataframe slicing.

 ## Protein Quantification

 ### Proteome fraction enrichment (Optional)

-In case the study focuses in a fraction of the proteome (e.g., membrane proteome or exoproteome), it is likely that during the sample preparation and enrichment step was performed.
-This module allows to translate the enrichment step to the data based on how the samples were prepared.
+In case the study focuses on a fraction of the proteome (e.g., membrane proteome or exoproteome), it is likely that during the sample preparation and enrichment step was performed.
+This module allows to translation of the enrichment step to the data based on how the samples were prepared.

 `Enrichment factors` are calculated based on the fmol quantified in the enriched sample to the raw or non-enriched sample: